-- 4. (1) Where the relevant supervisory authority is entitled to take enforcement action against a service provider, it may by written notice issue such directives to the service provider as it considers appropriate. - (2) Without limiting subsection (1), a directive may- - (a) require the service provider to take, or not to take, such action or measures as the supervisory authority considers appropriate; - (b) impose a prohibition, restriction or limitation on the business or activities of the service provider, including a prohibition that the licensee shall cease to engage in any type of business or that it shall not enter into any new contracts for any class or type of business; - (c) require that any director, key employee or person having functions in relation to the service provider be removed and replaced by another person acceptable to the supervisory authority; or - (d) require that any individual- - (i) not perform a specified function or functions for, - (ii) not engage in specified employment by, - (iii) not hold a specified position in the business of, the service provider.
+- 11. (1) Where a relevant supervisory authority is entitled to take enforcement action against a service provider, it may by written notice issue such directives to the relevant service provider as it considers appropriate. - (2) Without limiting subsection (1), a directive may- - (a) require the service provider to take, or not to take, such action or measures as the supervisory authority considers appropriate; - (b) impose a prohibition, restriction or limitation on the business or activities of the service provider; - (c) require that any director, key employee or person having functions in relation to the service provider be removed and replaced by another person acceptable to the supervisory authority; or - (d) require that any individual- - (i) not perform a specified function or functions for, - (ii) not engage in specified employment by, - (iii) not hold a specified position in the business of, the service provider.

-- (3) A directive issued under this section may be of unlimited duration or of a duration specified in the notice of the direction. - (4) The power to issue a directive under this section includes the power, whether on the application of the service provider or on the volition of the supervisory authority, to vary or withdraw any directive. - (5) A notice of a directive shall- - (a) specify the reasons for giving the directive; and
+- (3) A directive issued under this section may be of unlimited duration or of a duration specified in the notice of the directive. - (4) The power to issue a directive under this section includes the power, whether on the application of the relevant service provider or on the volition of the relevant supervisory authority, to vary or withdraw any directive.

-- (b) specify when the directive is to take effect. - (6) A service provider who fails to comply with a directive issued under this section is guilty of an offence and is liable on summary conviction to imprisonment for a term of 12 months or to a fine of \$20,000 or to both.
+- (5) A notice of a directive must- - (a) specify the reasons for giving the directive; and - (b) specify when the directive is to take effect. - (6) In the case of an externally regulated service provider, the Commission shall consult with the applicable external supervisor before issuing a directive to an externally regulated service provider unless the Commission considers that the circumstances otherwise justify. - (7) A service provider who, fails to comply with a directive issued under this section is guilty of an offence and is liable on summary conviction, to imprisonment for a term of 12 months or to a fine of \$25,000 or to both.